before you file!

 The payment in respect of pension is exempt when it is commuted subject to certain conditions.
 In the case of Government employees, it is fully exempt.
 Where in the case of other employees, the following amount is exempt -

-The pension received from an organization like the United Nations Organization(UNO) is a tax-free income for an employee or their families.
 The family pension that an employee’s dependents get is partially tax exempted.
 In such a case, either 33% of the pension or Rs.15,000, whichever would be lower, would be tax-free.
-The pension that family members of the Indian Armed Forces receive is tax-free.
+If the person is taxed under the new regime, the limit of Rs.15,000 is extended to Rs.25,000.

 Certain interest incomes fall under the full exemption category under the Income Tax Act Section 10(15).
 They are listed below.

-As per section 10(10D) of the Income Tax Act, maturity proceeds from a life insurance policy are tax-free if the amount of premium paid doesn’t exceed 10% of the sum assured for policies issued after April 1, 2012, and 20% in case of the policy issued before.
+As per section 10(10D) of the Income Tax Act, maturity proceeds from a Life Insurance Policy are tax-free if the amount of premium paid doesn’t exceed 10% of the sum assured for policies issued after April 1, 2012, and 20% in case of the policy issued before.

 The following points clarify the limit of tax-free income in India.